 There are also State employment laws, which affect employers in relation to some issues (for example, long service leave, work health and safety and workers compensation).
 There are also laws covering superannuation, unlawful discrimination and other issues.

-In this article, we will look at the main features of the new system and also examine some particular issues for small and medium businesses.
+In this article, we will look at the main features of the Fair Work Act and also examine some particular issues for small and medium businesses.

-In conclusion, the Fair Work legislation has made many significant changes which have a direct impact on small and medium business.
-It is therefore critical that all such businesses understand the requirements under the legislation.
-If you have questions about compliance, or need assistance to understand the application of the new system to your business, please contact Lachlan Hespe.
+It is critical that all businesses with employees understand the requirements under the Fair Work Act.
+If you have any questions about compliance, or need assistance to understand the application of the new system to your business, please contact us.